 At Open Cities Lab, we are always looking for effective ways to build data tools which cater to the complex, varying needs of city residents in different contexts.
 Basically, we aim to improve people’s lives by making cities more liveable (a place where they can live, work, play, learn, happily).

-With this in mind, we’ve begun the exciting process of creating a data strategy toolkit as part of the UK Government's’s Urban Resilience Programme in South Africa.
+With this in mind, we’ve begun the exciting process of creating a data strategy toolkit as part of the UK Government’s Urban Resilience Programme in South Africa.
 The purpose of the data strategy toolkit is to empower city officials to use data for evidence-based decision-making.
 Why?
 To improve cities for the benefit of everyone.

 A main aspect of the way we work at OCL is that we never want to create anything alone because we don’t have all the answers.
 Which is why we’re starting this conversation with you, the reader and the change-maker.
 Let’s dive into the What, Why, How and Who of data strategy toolkits to get the ball rolling (plus, don’t miss your chance to add to this topic by answering a few questions at the end).